strizzwald/blog/_posts/2017-11-20-understanding-tail-recursion.markdown

 categories: Computer Science
 ---

 In this blog post, I would like to shed some light on tail recursion.
-To understand what tail recursion is, we need to understand what recursion or what a recursive call is?
+To understand what tail recursion is, we need to understand what recursion or what a recursive call is.

 A recursive call happens when a function makes a call to itself.
 Generally, there are two things required when creating recursive functions: